microsoft/PowerBI-Icons/README.md

 Note: you might be seeing different versions of these icons depending on what application you are using.
 These are the current official icons.

+## Conditional Formatting Icons

+This repository also includes the SVG versions of the icons used in Power BI for Conditional Formatting rules.
+This is especially useful if you are looking to create new theme files with custom icons and would like to have a starting point for existing icons.
+It can also be helpful if you are using visualizations that support SVG images but not the built-in icons or in use in images for interactive elements like buttons and more.

+For details about the formatting icons and what is included in this repo, please refer to the [Conditional Formatting Icons readme](/ConditionalFormattingIcons/README.md).

 ## Available images
 The following images are available: